 When used in place of basil, nasturtium will add a very slight earthy flavor to the pesto.
 It’s hard to pick out when added to a pasta or soup, but you could use a mix of basil and nasturtium leaves if you want more of a traditional pesto flavor.

 This is a humble little sauce, and I don’t want you to think it will win any awards or turn you into a celebrity chef.
-However, I have had a friend or two ask to take some of my nasturtium plants home after trying it, so they can make some too.
+However, I have had friends ask to take some of my nasturtium plants home after trying it, so they can make some too.

-If you have a yard full of nasturtium (like I do), this is a wonderful way to use it up.
-Then give the rest as gifts to your earth-loving or frugal friends, and freeze the rest to brighten up a winter meal.
+If you have a yard full of nasturtium, this is a great way to use it up.
+You could give some as gifts to your earth-loving or frugal friends, and freeze the rest to brighten up a winter meal.

 - 1/4 cup pistachios (or favorite nut)

 - 1/2 cup olive oil

 - 1/2 cup Parmesan cheese